Baptism

 1. Meet with the vicar to talk about your desire to be baptised and what has lead you to this decision.

-2. Complete a short course to find out more about the core beliefs and practices of the Christian faith.
+2. Complete a baptism preparation course when you can learn more about key Christian beliefs and practices.
 This will help you to better understand what it means to be baptised into the Christian faith.

 Scroll to Top